basecamp/activerecord-tenanted/README.md

 ## Usage

-⚠ If you're not familiar with how Rails's built-in sharding works, it may be worth reading the Rails Guide on [Multiple Databases with Active Record](https://guides.rubyonrails.org/active_record_multiple_databases.html#setting-up-your-application) before proceeding.
+⚠ If you're not familiar with how Rails's built-in horizontal sharding works, it may be worth reading the Rails Guide on [Multiple Databases with Active Record](https://guides.rubyonrails.org/active_record_multiple_databases.html#setting-up-your-application) before proceeding.

 ### Configuring `database.yml`